ANechifor98/Third-Year-Project/Functional_Specification.md

 palette, contrasts and a screenwriter should be compatible with the app also.

-Various users will have different motivations to use the app.

 **2.3 Operational Scenarios**

 **2.3.1 Searching A Brand Name:**